dart-lang/build/build_config/README.md

   the corresponding key in their `builders` section.
 May contain the following
   keys:
-  - **generate_for**: A list of globs that this Builder should run on as a subset of the corresponding target.
+  - **generate_for**: A list of globs that this Builder should run on as a subset of the corresponding target, or a map with `include` and `exclude` lists of globs.

 Example `builders` config: